chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

   \item Add selectivity block for the recreational fleet for 1916 - 1997.

   \item Add the onboard Commercial Passenger Fishing Vessel (CPFV) index of abundance from northern California used in the 2013 assessment.
-Sensitivity was allowed to estimated added variance to the index of abundance.
+Sensitivity was allowed to estimate added variance to the index of abundance.

-  \item Add additional early CPFV lengths collected during onboard sampling (referred to as the Deb Wilson-Vanderberg survey) that were not included in the base model (data not received prior to the data deadline).
+  \item Add additional early CPFV lengths collected during onboard sampling (referred to as the Deb Wilson-Vanderberg survey) that were not included in the base model due to not being received until after the assessment review.

   \item Include the CPFV lengths prior the previous sensitivity and include additional flexibility in selectivity for both the commercial and recreational fishery allowing for selectivity time blocks that would allow dome-shaped selectivity (if estimated): 1916-2000, 2001-2002, 2003-2007, 2008-2016, and 2017-2020.
 The time blocks for selectivity were designed to capture changes in percentage of area open to fishing.

 \end{enumerate}

-Likelihood values and estimates of key parameters from each sensitivity are available in Tables \ref{tab:sensitivities} and \ref{tab:sensitivities-1}.
+Likelihood values and estimates of key parameters from each sensitivity are available in Tables \ref{tab:sensitivities} and \ref{tab:sensitivities-2}.
 Plots of the estimated time series of spawning output and relative spawning output are shown in Figures \ref{fig:sens-ssb-1} - \ref{fig:sens-depl-2}.
-The majority of sensitivities estimated the final stock status within the precautionary zone, between 25 and 40 percent of unfished spawning output, or just abot the management target of 40 percent.
+The majority of sensitivities estimated the final stock status within the precautionary zone, between 25 and 40 percent of unfished spawning output, or just about the management target of 40 percent.
 Assuming deterministic recruitment, annual recruitment from the stock recruitment curve, estimated a more pessimistic final stock status with the final stock status below the management threshold of 25 percent of unfished.
-The sensitivity that estimated female natural mortality estimated a higher unfished spawning output but a similar final stock size, relative to the base model resulting in a final stock status below the management threshold.
+The sensitivity that estimated female natural mortality estimated a higher unfished spawning output but a similar final stock size, relative to the base model, resulting in a final stock status below the management threshold.

 The sensitivities that examined alternative parameterization of the commercial selectivity, asymptotic or spline selectivity, estimated similar initial stock size but lower stock size and status in 2021 relative to the base model.
 Fixing the commercial selectivity to be asymptotic and a single selectivity curve resulted in a less depleted stock relative to the base model (Figure \ref{fig:sens-depl-2}).
-The estimates from this sensitivity was primarily driven by the model estimating a selectivity curve that was between the selectivities by time block within the base model.
+The estimates from this sensitivity were primarily driven by the model estimating a selectivity curve that was between the selectivities by time block within the base model.
 Given the magnitude of difference in final estimates relative to the base model, additional explorations were conducted.
-Typically, sensitivity runs assume the same data weighting applied in the base model which allows for direct comparison on the negative log-likelihood across models.
-Updating the data weighting to this sensitivity resulted in a model that was similar to the base model ( Figure \ref{fig:sens-depl-2}).
+Typically, sensitivity runs assume the same data weighting applied in the base model that allows for direct comparison on the negative log-likelihood across models.
+Updating the data weighting to this sensitivity resulted in a model that was similar to the base model (Figure \ref{fig:sens-depl-2}).

-The sensitivity which used the onboard CPFV index of abundance resulted in a slightly higher estimated spawning output and fraction unfished relative to the base model (Figure \ref{fig:sens-ssb-2} and \ref{fig:sens-depl-2}).
-The sensitivity was allowed to estimate additional added variance for the input standard deviation for the index time series which is typical practice in West Coast groundfish stock assessments.
+The sensitivity that used the onboard CPFV index of abundance resulted in a slightly higher estimated spawning output and fraction unfished relative to the base model (Figures \ref{fig:sens-ssb-2} and \ref{fig:sens-depl-2}).
+The sensitivity was allowed to estimate additional added variance for the input standard deviation for the index time series, which is typical practice in West Coast groundfish stock assessments.
 The estimated added variance for this index of abundance was relatively high, with 0.17 added.

 ### Likelihood Profiles

-Likelihood profiles were conducted for log($R_0$), steepness ($h$), female $L_{\infty}$, female natural mortality ($M$) values, female coefficient of variation for older fish ($\text{CV}_2$), and female growth coefficient $k$ separately.
-These likelihood profiles were conducted by fixing the parameter at specific values and estimating the remaining parameters based on the fixed parameter value.
+Likelihood profiles were constructed for log($R_0$), steepness ($h$), female $L_{\infty}$, female natural mortality ($M$) values, female coefficient of variation for older fish ($\text{CV}_2$), and female growth coefficient $k$ separately.
+These likelihood profiles were constructed by fixing the parameter at specific values and estimating the remaining parameters based on the fixed parameter value.

 The log($R_0$) negative log-likelihood was minimized at approximately log($R_0$) of 6.03 (Figure \ref{fig:r0-profile}).
-The likelihood component driving the estimate of the log($R_0$) was attributed to the recruitment deviations in the base model with the length data having little to no influence on the estimate.
+The likelihood component driving the estimate of the log($R_0$) was attributed to the recruitment deviations in the base model, with the length data having little to no influence on the estimate.
 However, length data are the only data in the base model and those data are driving the estimate of annual recruitment deviations.
 Conducting a profile across log($R_0$) with recruitment deviations not estimated in the base model results in a profile where all influence on the estimated parameter is attributed to the length data supporting a similar parameter estimate for log($R_0$).
-This confirms that length data are the key source of information for the estimate of log($R_0$) in the base model.
-Assuming higher of lower values of $R_0$ result in large fluctuations in the scale of the stock and final stock status (Figure \ref{fig:r0-ssb} and \ref{fig:r0-depl}).
+This confirms that the length data are the key source of information for the estimate of log($R_0$) in the base model.
+Assuming higher or lower values of $R_0$ result in large fluctuations in the scale of the stock and final stock status (Figures \ref{fig:r0-ssb} and \ref{fig:r0-depl}).

 For steepness, values from approximately 0.60 to 0.80 were supported by the negative log-likelihood (Figure \ref{fig:h-profile}).
 The main source of informing the likelihood across parameter values were the recreational length data.
 Assuming higher or lower steepness values had a large impact on the unfished and spawning output estimated (Figure \ref{fig:h-ssb}).
 The estimated relative final stock status ranged between 0 - 1.0+.
-Values of steepness of 0.60 and 0.80, with similar support by the data, resulted in relative stock status that was either well below the minimum threshold or a bit above the target stock status (Figure \ref{fig:h-depl}).
+Values of steepness of 0.60 and 0.80, have similar support by the data, resulted in relative stock status that was either well below the minimum threshold or a bit above the target stock status (Figure \ref{fig:h-depl}).

-The negative log-likelihood profile across female natural mortality supported values below 0.115 yr^-1^ which includes the fixed value in the base model 0.108 (Figure \ref{fig:m-profile}).
-The range of value explored in the profile resulted in a large change in the unfished stock size and a range of final stock status between 10 - 80 percent of unfished (Figure \ref{fig:m-ssb} and  \ref{fig:m-depl}).
+The negative log-likelihood profile across female natural mortality supported values below 0.115 yr^-1^, which includes the fixed value in the base model 0.108 yr^-1^ (Figure \ref{fig:m-profile}).
+The range of value explored in the profile resulted in a large change in the unfished stock size and a range of final stock status between 10 - 80 percent of unfished (Figures \ref{fig:m-ssb} and  \ref{fig:m-depl}).

 A profile across a range of female $L_{\infty}$ values was also conducted (Figure \ref{fig:linf-profile}).
 The negative log-likelihood showed support for values between approximately 45.5 - 49 cm.
-The $L_{\infty}$ value for female fish in the model was fixed at 48.43 based on external model estimates using length-at-age data collected off the Oregon and Washington coast.
-The stock scale and status was quite variable across alternative $L_{\infty}$ values where assuming lower values resulted in sharp increases in stock scale and status (Figure \ref{fig:linf-ssb} and \ref{fig:linf-depl}).
+The $L_{\infty}$ value for female fish in the model was fixed at 48.43 cm based on external model estimates using length-at-age data collected off the Oregon and Washington coast.
+The stock scale and status was quite variable across alternative $L_{\infty}$ values where assuming lower values resulted in sharp increases in stock scale and status (Figures \ref{fig:linf-ssb} and \ref{fig:linf-depl}).

-A profile across a range of female $k$ showed support for values from 0.18 - 0.25 (Figure \ref{fig:k-profile}).
+A profile across a range of female $k$ showed support for values from 0.18 - 0.25 yr^-1^ (Figure \ref{fig:k-profile}).
 The $k$ value for female fish in the model was fixed at 0.206.
 The stock scale and status increased under lower $k$ values decreased in under higher $k$ value (Figure \ref{fig:k-ssb} and \ref{fig:k-depl}).

 The profile across a range of coefficient of variation ($\text{CV}_2$) for older females supported $\text{CV}_2$ values ranging between 0.05 - 0.085 (Figure \ref{fig:cv-profile}).
 Assuming lower or higher $\text{CV}_2$ values had little impact on the unfished spawning output (Figure \ref{fig:cv-ssb}).
-However, the estimated final spawning output and fraction unfished was more optimistic if lower $\text{CV}_2$ values were assumed (Figure \ref{fig:cv-ssb} and \ref{fig:cv-depl}).
+However, the estimated final spawning output and fraction unfished was more optimistic if lower $\text{CV}_2$ values were assumed (Figures \ref{fig:cv-ssb} and \ref{fig:cv-depl}).

 ### Length-Based Spawner-per-Recruit Analysis

 An exploratory length-based spawner-per-recruit (LB-SPR) analysis using the approach developed by Hordyk et al. [-@hordyk_novel_2015] was conducted.
-This approach assumes asymptotic selectivity and deterministic recruitment to produce independent estimates by year of selectivity and spawner-per-recruit (SPR) effort based on the observed recreational lengths.
+This approach assumes asymptotic selectivity and deterministic recruitment to produce independent estimates by year of selectivity and spawner-per-recruit (SPR) based on the observed recreational lengths.
 This analysis indicated the copper rockfish were 50 percent selected around 25 - 30 cm  with full selection typically between 35 - 40 cm  (excluding 2017, Figure \ref{fig:lbspr}).
 The median estimates of SPR by year ranged between 0.10 - 0.30 from 2012 - 2019 (lower values of SPR indicate higher exploitation levels).
 This type of analysis can provide insight on the fishing effort based on life history and observed length data in the absence of an integrated assessment model.
 Examining the length data by year in isolation, assuming deterministic recruitment, indicating that SPR by year has been lower (and thus the fishing impact has been higher) than the proxy rockfish SPR target (0.50) with 50 percent selectivity occurring before the length of 50 percent maturity.

 ### Retrospective Analysis